ticidesign/dev-notes/js/general/large_integers.md

 <small> * The Math.pow() function returns the base to the exponent power, that is, baseexponent.</small>

 Rounding effects during the addition make things unpredictable for odd increments (+1 versus +3).
-The actual representation is a bit more complicated [1], but this explanation should help you understand the basic problem.
+The actual representation is a bit more complicated, but this explanation should help you understand the basic problem.

 ### Working with large integers in JavaScript